open-telemetry/oteps/text/experimental/notes/balancers-and-limiters.md

 Calculation details:
 - Traces with minimal frequency are sampled with probability 1.
 Others are sampled with probability less than 1.
 - For any pair of traces a and b with frequencies $f_a \geq f_b$, define $C = 1 + \log_{10}(f_a/f_b)$.
 Note that $C \geq 1$.
-- Pick p-values s.t. for any pair of traces, ratio of trace *expected throughputs* = C. E.g., 10:1 frequency => 2:1 throughput.
+- Pick p-values s.t. for any pair of traces, ratio of trace *expected throughputs* = C. For example, 10:1 frequency => 2:1 throughput.
 In this example, reduce the p of the more frequent trace by a factor of $(f_a/f_b)/C$ = 5.

-- Could make the base of the logarithm in C's definition a configurable parameter: the ***squeeze factor,*** since it reduces the variance in trace throughputs (equivalently, strata throughputs, if assigning frequency scores as described above).
-E.g.,
-	- base-2: 10:1 frequency => 4.3:1 throughput
-	- base-10: 10:1 frequency => 2:1 throughput
-	- base-50: 10:1 frequency => 1.6:1 throughput
-	- base-∞: 10:1 frequency => 1:1 throughput
-		- All traces have throughput equal to that of the minimal-frequency traces
+If there are use cases where "10:1 frequency => 2:1 throughput" is not quite right—say, more than 2x the data should be collected for the higher-frequency traces—then we could define a parameter: the ***doubling factor*** $D$, such that:

+- $D$ is the base of the logarithm in $C$'s definition.
+- Its meaning is indicated by the statements:
+  - Given traces with frequencyes $f_a$ and $f_b = D \times f_a$, trace B is twice as likely to be included in the sample than trace A.
+  - (If doing stratum-based scoring as described above) Given a stratum A with $D$ times as much volume as stratum B, twice as much "A" data will be collected than "B" data.

 ## Limiters
 A ***limiter*** is a sampler whose one job is to sample such that output throughputs are at or below some given threshold.
 For example,